 European standards

 The EN 17128 standard, in effect since 2022, regulates the safety of scooters in Europe, including braking systems.
-It imposes strict criteria to ensure effective and safe braking, regardless of the environment or weather conditions.
+It imposes strict criteria to guarantee effective and safe braking, regardless of the environment or weather conditions.

 Specific local regulations